Blobitecture: Precedents

 One precedent is Archigram, a group of English architects working in the 1960s, to which Peter Cook belonged.
 They were interested in inflatable architecture as well as in the shapes that could be generated from plastic.
 Ron Herron, also a member of Archigram, created blob-like architecture in his projects from the 1960s, such as Walking Cities and Instant City, as did Michael Webb with Sin Centre.

 Buckminster Fuller's work with geodesic domes provided both stylistic and structural precedents.
-Geodesic domes form the building blocks for works including The Eden Project.
-Niemeyer's Edificio Copan built in 1957 undulates nonsymetrically invoking the irregular non-linearity often seen in blobitecture.
-There was a climate of experimental architecture with an air of psychedelia in the 1970s that these were a part of.
-The Flintstone House by William Nicholson in 1976, was built over large inflated balloons.
-Frederick Kiesler's unbuilt, Endless House is another instance of early blob-like architecture, although it is symmetrical in plan and designed before computers; his design for the Shrine of the Book (construction begun, 1965) which has the characteristic droplet form of fluid also anticipates forms that interest architects today.
-Similarly, one would have to include the work of Vittorio Giorgini (Casa Saldarini), Pascal Haüsermann and especially that of Antti Lovag as examples of successfully built blobs.
+Geodesic domes form the building blocks for The Eden Project.

+Niemeyer's Edificio Copan built in 1957 undulates asymmetrically, invoking the irregular non-linearity often seen in blobitecture.
+There was an air of psychedelia in the 1970s that these experimental architecture projects were a part of.

+The Flintstone House by William Nicholson in 1976 was built over large inflated balloons.
+Frederick Kiesler's unbuilt Endless House is another instance of early blob-like architecture, although it is symmetrical in plan and designed before computers; his design for the Shrine of the Book (construction begun 1965) which has the characteristic droplet form of fluid also anticipates forms that interest architects today.
+Similarly, the work of Vittorio Giorgini (Casa Saldarini), Pascal Haüsermann, and especially that of Antti Lovag are examples of successfully built blobs.
 The latter built the famous Palais Bulles close to Cannes on the French Côte d'Azur, owned by fashion designer Pierre Cardin.

-Also to be considered, if one views blob architecture from the question of form rather than technology, are the organic designs of Antoni Gaudi in Barcelona and of the Expressionists like Bruno Taut and Hermann Finsterlin.
-Lastly, the emergence of new aesthetic-oriented architectural theories like OOO have led to contemporary architects explicitly examine the formal-technological-theoretical implications of blobitecture, including digital-physical augmented reality works of architects like iheartblob.
+On the basis of form rather than technology, the organic designs of Antoni Gaudi in Barcelona and of the Expressionists like Bruno Taut and Hermann Finsterlin are considered to be blob architecture.
+The emergence of new aesthetic-oriented architectural theories like OOO have led contemporary architects to explicitly examine the formal-technological-theoretical implications of blobitecture, including digital-physical augmented reality works of architects like iheartblob.

 Built examples

-The term, especially in popular parlance, has come to be associated quite widely with odd-looking buildings including Frank Gehry's Guggenheim Museum Bilbao (1997) and the Experience Music Project (2000).
+The term, especially in popular parlance, has come to be associated with odd-looking buildings including Frank Gehry's Guggenheim Museum Bilbao (1997) and the Experience Music Project (2000).
 These, in the narrower sense, are not blob buildings, even though they were designed by advanced computer-aided design tools, CATIA in particular.
 The reason for this is that they were designed from physical models rather than from computer manipulations.
-The first full blob building, however, was built in the Netherlands by Lars Spuybroek (NOX) and Kas Oosterhuis.
-Called the Water Pavilion (1993–1997), it has a fully computer-based shape manufactured with computer-aided tools and an electronic interactive interior where sound and light can be transformed by the visitor.
+The first full blob building was built in the Netherlands by Lars Spuybroek (NOX) and Kas Oosterhuis.
+Called the Water Pavilion (1993–1997), it has a fully computer-based shape manufactured with computer-aided design tools and an electronic interactive interior where sound and light can be transformed by the visitor.